-Execution of Aysenur Ezgi Eygi exposes U.S. hypocrisy, again
+Execution of Ayşenur Ezgi Eygi exposes U.S. hypocrisy, again

 Israel’s biggest ally is U.S. imperialism, which has armed the apartheid state with tens of thousands of tons of bombs and every type of sophisticated weaponry imaginable.
 These weapons have been used to massacre and wound tens of thousands of Palestinian civilians, mainly children and women, in almost a year of ethnic cleansing.
 Defending his position to defend Israel, Biden has stated that he is a Zionist.

-The sniping murder of Aysenur Ezgi Eygi, like that of Palestinian-American journalist Shireen Abu Akleh, is no isolated or accidental incident.
+The sniping murder of Ayşenur Ezgi Eygi, like that of Palestinian-American journalist Shireen Abu Akleh, is no isolated or accidental incident.
 These killings are strategic acts by fascist occupiers in an attempt to terrorize anybody who dares to side with the oppressed Palestinian people, who are determined to liberate their homeland from the scourge of white settler colonialism.

 But these murders continue to have the opposite effect of building and spreading more resistance and fightback in all forms, advancing the struggle to both free Palestine and to build anti-imperialist solidarity.

-Dedicated activists like Aysenur Ezgi Eygi will continue to inspire the resistance movement on a global scale to fight on.
+Dedicated activists like Ayşenur Ezgi Eygi will continue to inspire the resistance movement on a global scale to fight on.